3ln1c0/simplectrlvspammer/README.md

 # How to install
 1. Download Python (You can download it from https://www.python.org)
+2. Install pyautogui.
+You can do this by entering the command: py -m pip install pyautogui in the Windows CMD
-2. Download the .py file from the releases page and run it.
+4. Download the .py file from the releases page and run it.